No Outlet, No Problem—We Narrowed Down the Best Solar String Lights

 Worth noting

-Why we chose it: Glass and brass come together for an elevated take on the standard outdoor-safe string lights.
+Why we chose it: Edison-style bulbs and brass sockets come together for a particularly elevated take on standard string lights.

-As soon as the sun disappears behind city buildings or your neighbor’s house, these oversize Edison-like bulbs automatically turn on after dark, transforming any outdoor area into a party-ready space.
-While most string lights often feature bulkier silhouettes, this set from Brightech keeps things toned down with mid-century modern sockets and a thin black wire, lending a less distracting appearance during the day.
-And while looks matter, these lights are ones you can rely on, too: They’re resistant against the elements like rain and wind, and their long-lasting durability is backed by the brand’s five-year warranty.
+As soon as the sun disappears behind city buildings or your neighbor’s house, these oversize, Edison-like bulbs automatically turn on.
+Come daytime, the mid-century modern sockets and thin black wire are less distracting than most other options.
+And while looks matter, these lights are reliable, too: The shatterproof bulbs and rubberized cord are resistant to the elements, and their long-lasting durability is backed by the brand’s two-year warranty.

 Best Smart: Avatar Controls Solar Powered String Lights